Food Labeling in Japan and overseas

 As for the revised Manufacturer ID Code system, a great number of product labels have started to bear the name and address of the manufacturer while the ID code can be used only if the product has been made, in principle, at two or more plants.
 Also, the CAA website now publishes the name and address of numerous manufacturers (identified by their unique code letters).

-The public comment period for the proposed amendment to the COOL system for ingredients has just ended, and the new system is scheduled to come into effect this summer.
-All food products processed in Japan will be subject to the COOL requirements, and this is also a major change.
+The public comment period for the proposed amendment to New Country of Origin Labeling System for Ingredients has just ended, and the new system is scheduled to come into effect this summer.
+All food products processed in Japan will be subject to the Country of Origin Labeling for Ingredients requirements, and this is also a major change.

 Main difference in labeling requirements in Japan and overseas